srl-labs/learn-srlinux/docs/tutorials/evpn-mh/index.md

 The topology and preconfigurations are defined in the containerlab topology file.

 The SR Linux and Alpine Linux(ce) interface [configurations][configs] are referred to in the [topology file][topofile].
 SR Linux configuration files are set as startup configurations, while the Linux interface configurations are done by a script during containerlab post-deployment.

 ```yaml
 --8<-- "https://raw.githubusercontent.com/srl-labs/srl-evpn-mh-lab/main/evpn-mh.clab.yml"
 ```

-The SR Linux configurations are
+The SR Linux configurations:

 === "spine1"
     ```yaml